camrunr/cribl-hl7/README.md

 ## Release Notes

+### Version 1.0.1 - 2024-08-08
+* Updated the description
+* Added github info in this doc
+* NO FUNCTIONAL CHANGES MADE TO THE PACK

 ### Version 1.0.0 - 2024-07-31
 * Allowed for \n as well as \r in segment separators
 * Added debugging flag in Code function (off by default)